jctillman/js-ml-workshop/readme.md

 Wikipedia is actually a great resource for ML algorithms.
 Using Wikipedia to implement a perceptron, a naive Bayesian classifier, or some similar supervised learning algorithm would be a good exercise which should be within the range of people who have completed this tutorial.

 (Udacity)[www.udacity.com] has several machine learning and artificial intelligence courses.
 Several of them focus too much on using libraries and not sufficiently on comprehension, to my mind, but it is nevertheless a very good resource.
-They offer a data science nanodegree, which should go into all of these subjects at least moderately deeply.
+They offer a data science nanodegree, which should go into some of these subjects at least moderately deeply.
 Other MOOCs are supposed to be good as well, although I haven't had time to try them.

 One thing to be aware of is, as far as I can tell, most machine learning seems to focus on supervised and unsupervised learning; reinforcement learning does not fit as well within the "big data analysis" paradigm which seems to dominate machine learning classes.
 So it seems unlikely that you'll learn reinforcement learning techniques unless you consciously set forth to learn them, unless I am mistaken.
 Barto and Sutton's "Reinforcement Learning: An Introduction," has been an absolutely invaluable source to me while writing this tutorial, and I highly recommend it as a basic introduction to the topic.

 Finally, if you're interested artificial intelligence simply speaking, Russel and Norvig's "Artificial Intelligence: A Modern Approach" is probably the place you want to start.